 Rüdesheim is at the southernmost point of the UNESCO World Cultural Heritage-listed Upper Middle Rhine (Oberes Mittelrheintal) making it an excellent choice when exploring the romantic Rhine Valley on a day-trip excursion boat cruise.

-The best Rhine River cruise from Rüdesheim is downriver to explore the Loreley Valley.
+The best one-day Rhine River sightseeing cruise from Rüdesheim is downriver to explore the Loreley Valley.
 From here to around Koblenz, the Rhine Valley is narrow with steep slopes – often planted with vineyards – and statistically, a castle (or castle ruin) is seen every two kilometers.
 The easiest to recognize — if a bit hard to pronounce by non-German speakers — is Burg Pfalzgrafenstein built on a small island in the Rhine at Kaub.

 If the schedule works, try to cruise on KD’s SS Goethe.
 The historic paddle steamer from 1913 cruises daily (except Mondays) in the high season from Koblenz to Rüdesheim (6 hours) and back (4 hours).